Back to blog

 The great thing about Shopify is its ease of use as well as having that arsenal of awesome features to help you nurture and scale your business.
 The reasons to choose Shopify are aplenty.

-One, Shopify boasts an easy-to-use-back-end content management system that offers merchants a comprehensive overview of the information at their fingertips.
+Shopify boasts an easy-to-use-back-end content management system that offers merchants a comprehensive overview of the information at their fingertips.
 We are not exaggerating when we say you can navigate between viewing your detailed sales report and managing products or orders with a simple click.
+Additionally, Shopify integrates seamlessly with various payment gateways, making transactions smooth and secure.

 Two, all stores powered by Shopify are PCI complaint.
 Online stores that accept payments from Visa, Mastercard, and American Express need to be PCI compliant; the Payment Card Industry Data Security Standard (PCI DSS) is a security standard for organisations that handle credit and debit card information.
 Essentially, this means you can keep your payment information and business data safe while using Shopify.

-Five, SEO & Marketing tools.
 It’s all well and good having a beautiful online shop but if no-one visits you’ll be pulling down the virtual shutters in no time.
 Another of Shopify’s big selling points is its powerful Search Engine Optimisation (SEO) features that will help your website rank higher in search results so customers can find you.
+These SEO features are designed to increase your website's visibility and drive organic traffic to your online store.
 You also have access to advanced analytics to tell you where your customers are coming from so you can tailor your marketing accordingly.
-You may wish to recruit the help of an SEO company to help you.

 Here’s the truth: the quality of visual assets, such as photos and videos, can make or break a brand.
 Having a library of high-quality visual assets is a win-win, as you update your digital storefront and social media.
 If you are just starting out, here is a list of visual assets you need: